tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 [WRONG] The RN
 [RIGHT] The MD

-# Medications Generally Associated with Sedation

-In the next modules we will cover medications generally associated with sedation:
-* Propofol
-* Fentanyl
-* Versed
-* Dilaudid
-* Dexmedetomidine

 # Propofol
 Propofol is an intravenous anesthetic used for procedural sedation, during monitored anesthesia care, or as an induction agent for general anesthesia.
 It may be administered as a bolus, an infusion, or a combination.
 Propofol is prepared in a lipid emulsion which gives it the characteristic milky white appearance.